 19 – ADMIRE GREAT GABLE OVER WASTWATER

-Wastwater is the deepest lake in the Lake District, making it a very refreshing way to cool off.
-If the water temperature is a little off putting, sitting on the banks of this remote location and admiring the dramatic view is one of the best things to do in the Lake District.
+But, if the icy temperatures are a little off-putting, sitting on the banks of this remote location and admiring the dramatic view is one of the best things to do in the Lake District.

 With the sun reflecting off the mountains the water is illuminated in a shimmering glow.
 The imposing rocky spine of scree beside the lake perfectly captures the rugged and dramatic side to the area.

-There are several little beaches sprinkled around the shore where you can launch for a long swim, and plenty of rocky platforms where you can sit back and soak up the view.
+Wastwater Beaches — There are several little beaches sprinkled around the shore where you can launch for a long swim, and plenty of rocky platforms where you can sit back and soak up the view.

-With few facilities around the lake, head to the Saw Mill Café and Farmshop not far from the southern end, or the atmospheric hiking pub Wasdale Head Inn just passed the northern end.
+Cafes & Pubs — With few facilities around the lake, head to the Saw Mill Café and Farmshop not far from the southern end, or the atmospheric hiking pub Wasdale Head Inn just passed the northern end.

 20 – CHASE WATERFALLS AT AIRA FORCE